Conjugate gradient method: Conjugate gradient method for complex Hermitian matrices

-The conjugate gradient method with a trivial modification is extendable to solving, given complex-valued matrix A and vector b, the system of linear equations $\mathbf {A} \mathbf {x} =\mathbf {b}$ for the complex-valued vector x, where A is Hermitian (i.e., A' = A) and positive-definite matrix, and the symbol ' denotes the conjugate transpose using the MATLAB/GNU Octave style.
+The conjugate gradient method with a trivial modification is extendable to solving, given complex-valued matrix A and vector b, the system of linear equations $\mathbf {A} \mathbf {x} =\mathbf {b}$ for the complex-valued vector x, where A is Hermitian (i.e., A' = A) and positive-definite matrix, and the symbol ' denotes the conjugate transpose.
 The trivial modification is simply substituting the conjugate transpose for the real transpose everywhere.

-This substitution is backward compatible, since conjugate transpose turns into real transpose on real-valued vectors and matrices.
-The provided above Example code in MATLAB/GNU Octave thus already works for complex Hermitian matrices needed no modification.
+Advantages and disadvantages

+The advantages and disadvantages of the conjugate gradient methods are summarized in the lecture notes by Nemirovsky and BenTal.